madhavkarri/-CarND-P8-PIDController/Writeup_Report.md

 Project includes the following files:
 * main.cpp contains all the relevant code to fine tune the PID paramerters and to control the vehicle inside the simulator
 * Writeup_Report.md summarizes the results
-* The final output video for the PID control using (Kp:0.2, Ki:0.001, and Kd:3).
-Final output video [Link](https://www.youtube.com/watch?v=G4B1sXR3a6I&t=10s)
+* The final output video for the PID control using (Kp:0.2, Ki:0.001, and Kd:3) [Link](https://www.youtube.com/watch?v=G4B1sXR3a6I&t=10s)

 #### 2. Project code (main.cpp)

-The main.cpp file contains code for the following set of tasks:
+The main.cpp file contains code for the following set of tasks [Link](./src/main.cpp#L?-L?):
 * Connect to race-track simulator using [micro-websocket](https://github.com/uNetworking/uWebSockets).
 Websocket handles two-way data transfer between planner and simulator
-* Gather current vehicle parameters from simulator [Link](./src/main.cpp#L?-L?):
+* Gather current vehicle parameters from simulator:
   - Cross track error (CTE)
   - Speed
   - Steering angle